YetChunF/CSCI164-Search-Eight-Puzzle/README.md

 ## Requirements

-Requirements: MUST HAVE PYGAME INSTALLED.
+MUST HAVE PYGAME INSTALLED.
 It's good practice to open up a virtual environment and use the requirements.txt file I've provided.
 If you're feeling dangerous, you can also just run `pip install -r requirements.txt` to simply install the correct pygame version globally.
 This is not recommended.

 ## Documentation